icons8/lunacy-docs/docs/autolayout.md

     <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/autolayout_changes_2.png" height="auto"><source src="/public/autolayout_changes_2.mp4" type="video/mp4"></video>

-    Meanwhile, the frame’s height adapts dynamically when the height of the elements changes:
+    Meanwhile, the frame’s height adapts dynamically when the height of the elements changes.

 3. The width and height of the auto layout frame are **Fixed**, so they stay static regardless of the changing width and height of the layers: